 Goals and Achievements

-The Swiss Soy Network addresses the major levers: protein supply and procurement in the animal feed sector and thus the urgency of procuring animal feed abroad in a sustainable, deforestation-free and climate-friendly manner.
+The Swiss Soya Network addresses the major levers: protein supply and procurement in the animal feed sector and thus the urgency of procuring animal feed abroad in a sustainable, deforestation-free and climate-friendly manner.
 The aim of the network is to achieve at least 90 per cent market coverage with responsibly produced soya and other animal feed for Switzerland.

 Worldwide, the proportion of responsibly produced soya is only around 4 per cent.
 Only in Europe is there demand for sustainable feed soya.
 Switzerland is called upon to maintain the high level of quality and contribute to the further development of international standards.
 In addition to soya, other feedstuffs (broken rice, grain, maize gluten, dextrose) are also continuously procured sustainably.

-Switzerland imported 220'000 tonnes of feed soya in 2023, and the trend is downwards.
-All imports are now certified by sustainability standards, are GMO-free and deforestation-free and over 90% of them come from Europe.
-As a result,CO2 emissions have been reduced by 85% compared to 2010.
-When the Russian supplier was delisted in response to the war in Ukraine, the network proved that it can react quickly and take responsibility.
+Switzerland imported 220,000 tonnes of feed soya in 2023.
+Soya imports are now certified by sustainability standards, are GMO-free and deforestation-free and over 95% of them come from Europe.
+As a result, CO2 emissions have been reduced by 85% compared to 2010.
+When the Russian supplier was delisted in response to the war in Ukraine, the Soya Network reacted quickly and took responsibility.

-Additional feedstuffs
+Additional Feedstuffs

 A total of over 50 feed components are imported into Switzerland.
 The most important components are, in order of quantitative importance, soya, wheat, hay, lucerne, fodder beet and maize.
 In addition to feed soya, the Soya Network sets requirements for sustainable procurement for wheat, barley, oats, broken rice, maize gluten and dextrose.